UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-12-12-team02-streetviewseg.md

 ![Vis3]({{ '/assets/images/team02/a3.png' | relative_url }}){: style="width: 800px; max-width: 100%;"}
     *Fig 5.
 Example Visualization 2 of Approach 2 Model*.

-From the example visualizations above we can see that the approach 2 is indeed improving the performance of the semantic segmetation task on fine-grained urban structures
+From the example visualizations above we can see that the approach 2 is indeed improving the performance of the semantic segmentation task on fine-grained urban structures

 ## Conclusion